-Custom Fields
+Custom data

 Sometimes service providers must supply customers with additional information (for example, tax code, contract number, etc.) on the invoices.
-In PortaBilling®, additional information can be filled in on the Custom Fields tab when you add a new customer or edit an existing one.
+In PortaBilling®, additional information can be filled in on the Custom data panel when you add a new customer or edit an existing one.
 Later this information can be added in the Layout Designer of the invoice template.